Madelene/100-days-of-code/log.md

 on my next chapter and have some substantial income/benefits :-)
 - There were 2 women at Wyncode who asked me Rails-related questions all night long.
 It was rewarding, because I was able to help!

+### Day 76: March 17, 2018 Saturday

+** Today's Progress**:
+- Finished the Python 3 SoloLearn course and posted the certificate to LinkedIn

+**Thoughts:**
+- I am happy to have completed the course before my first day at BrightGauge!